 Immediately after the Hungarian win, the Czech Republic announced a preliminary agreement to buy a batch of Gripens.
-Although the deal was put on hold in 2002 after Central Europe was hit with some of the worst floods in the history of the region, with governments scrambling to respond to the emergency, it was revived, resulting in a lease deal established in late 2003 for twelve single-seaters and two two-seaters.
+Although the deal was put on hold in 2002 -- after Central Europe was hit with some of the worst floods in memory, with governments scrambling to respond to the emergency -- it was revived, resulting in a lease deal established in late 2003 for twelve single-seaters and two two-seaters.
 All deliveries were performed in 2005, with the lease deal to end in 2015, though it was later extended to at least 2026.
 Czech Gripens are armed with US-built AIM-120 AMRAAM missiles.

 Export Gripens are generally Batch 3 standard aircraft; the Hungarians, being an early adopter, settled for a "near-Batch 3" configuration, made up of updated JAS 39A/B machines with mixed features of Batch 2 and Batch 3 machines.
 The latest munitions -- the the ASRAAM and Israeli Rafael Python 4 short-range heat-seeking AAMs, and the US-made 120-kilogram (250-pound) GPS-guided Small Diameter Bomb -- have been or are being integrated, along with the Rafael "Litening" targeting and navigation pod and the Thales "Vicon 70" reconnaissance pod.
 SAAB is currently offering a "Mark 4" upgrade for the PS-05/A radar that will give it enhanced range and improved functionality, particularly more ability to pick up stealthy targets.BACK_TO_TOP